 1,So many restaurants will offer you bread when you sit down only to charge you for it once your meal is finished.
 If you’re in the region and don’t want to pay for the bread, send it back so you won’t be tempted!
 Outside of this region, the bread is included in the price, saving is saving even if we do love that warm crusty Italian bread.

 A Splash Of Wine

 2, You can if you fancy a little taste of Italy buy a great bottle of wine for just 4/5 Euros.
-It’s a lot cheaper than drinking at the bar, and just as good.
-Your truly spoilt with the choice of wine in this marvellous country.
+It’s a lot cheaper than drinking at the bar and just as good.
+You’re truly spoilt with the choice of wine in this marvellous country.

 3, We all have to admit we love eating out, but eating out in Italy is an expensive affair.
 Buy Paninis and Pizza by the slice for just a few Euros, and save.
 Your money then will stretch to another delightful piece of pizza another day.